US Navy says it prevented Iran from seizing tankers in Gulf of Oman | Headlines

 "Richmond Voyager sustained no casualties or significant damage.
 However, several rounds hit the ship's hull near crew living spaces.
 The Iranian navy vessel departed when McFaul arrived."
 U.S. oil major Chevron confirmed that it managed the Richmond Voyager, that crew onboard were safe and the vessel was operating normally.

-The TRF Moss' Singapore-based manager, listed in databases as Navig8 Chemicals Asia, did not immediately respond to a request for comment.
+The TRF Moss' manager is listed in public database Equasis as Singapore-based Navig8 Chemicals Asia, but Navig8 told Reuters it was not connected with the tanker.
+The vessel's manager could not be immediately located.
 NO IRANIAN COMMENT

+Iran's state news agency IRNA said on Wednesday that Iranian authorities have not commented yet on the matter.
+"The United States will respond to Iranian aggression together with our global allies and our partners in the Middle East region to ensure the freedom of navigation through the Strait of Hormuz and other vital waterways," a spokesperson for the White House National Security Council said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)